Get started with insider risk management

 To select from cloud indicators in insider risk management settings and policies, you must first connect to the relevant cloud app(s) in Microsoft Defender, if you haven't already done so.

-After connecting to the app(s), the indicators will be available on the Policy indicators settings page and from individual policies.
+After connecting to the app(s), the indicators are available on the Policy indicators settings page and from individual policies.

 Configure Insider Risk Indicator (preview) connector